Manitoba Highway 34: History

 PTH 34 first appeared on the 1955 Manitoba Highway Map.
 When it was first added, the highway was a much shorter route between Gladstone and Holland, with the southern terminus located at PTH 2.
 The highway's southern terminus was extended to PTH 23 in 1957, and then to PTH 3 the following year.

 The section between PTH 3 and the US border was originally designated as PTH 17.
 This southernmost portion was redesignated to PTH 34 in 1964.

 When the highway was initially added, it was originally slated to end at PTH 3 in the south and PTH 4 (now PTH 16) in the north.
 As a result, the highway was designated as PTH 34 to reflect this configuration.

 Major intersections

+Related route

+Provincial Road 449 (PR 449) is a 16.3 km east-west spur of PTH 34 mostly within the Rural Municipality of Victoria.
+It runs westward from the town of Holland, providing access to rural areas of the RM.

+Beginning at the tri-point where the Rural Municipalities of Lorne, Norfolk Treherne, and Victoria meet, PR 449 heads north from a junction with PR 245 along Road 56W for a couple kilometres along the boundary between the RM's of Norfolk Treherne and Victoria before making a sharp left onto Road 38N, fully entering the RM of Victoria.
+After heading due west for a good distance, it curves north onto Road 58W as it briefly passes through a wooded area, making a sharp left onto Road 39N shortly thereafter.
+The highway continues west for several kilometres, curving onto Road 60W to cross a causeway over the now drained Pellys Lake before making a sharp left turn onto Road 40N.
+PR 449 comes to an end along the outskirts of Holland at a junction with PTH 34, with Road 40N continuing west into town.
+PR 449 is entirely a gravel, two lane road travelling through mostly rural farmland.